 Now having walked for almost 3 hours, we decided to rest our bodies before attempting the final hike to the zenith.

 Sitting at the edge of the cave, I observed the grandness of the cliff.
 The view from here was mesmerizing.
 I could see the Western Ghats and Machindragad fort standing tall, covered by a dense green forest.

 As the wind blew, we could not take our eyes off Machindragad which looked like a small replica of Gorakhgad.

-Although there is a pass which connects both these forts – Macchindragad and Gorakhgad, due to erosion and growth of jungle, it’s very difficult to reach Macchindragad.
+Although there is a pass that connects both these forts – Macchindragad and Gorakhgad, due to erosion and growth of jungle, it’s very difficult to reach Macchindragad.
 Hence, almost all trekkers pursue the Gorakhgad Fort trek only.